Normioffi/Aniki/README.md

 ```npm
 npm i aniki
 ```

 # Alpha
-An alpha version (1.3.0) will be released soon as possible (i really work a long time in...), the module has been restructured in TypeScript, you can still use it in JavaScript ESM.
+An alpha version (1.3.0) will be released soon as possible (I WORK A LOT FOR NOTHING LOL), the module has been restructured in TypeScript, you can still use it in JavaScript ESM.

 # Api used
-~~Konet Anime DB~~ For now this api is deprecated for missing all animes, use Kitsu api instead.

-Kitsu.io
+Kitsu.io (For anime and manga)

 # Helping
 Do you have an anime/manga api to suggest?
 Tell me in [X](https://twitter.com/Normioffi)!
 (The api must not have an access key.)